 In order to maintain forests’ diversity while their resources are put to maximum use, forest owners and planners need to make informed decisions and weigh all possible options.
 Luke’s digital planning tools make this task a whole lot easier.

 It’s a tough job but someone has to do it.
-In the years and decades to come, Finnish forest planners and owners face new challenges as the National Forest Strategy 2050 and the Finnish Bioeconomy Strategy aim to, among others, increase logging by over ten million cubic meters in the next ten years.
+In the years and decades to come, Finnish forest planners and owners face new challenges as the National Forest Strategy 2025 and the Finnish Bioeconomy Strategy aim to, among others, increase logging by 15 million cubic meters in the next ten years.

 How to maintain the integrity and diversity of Finnish forests while getting as much out of them as possible?
 One source of help is digitalisation.
 Digital tools bring additional value into handling large amounts of information and customizing them according to the case at hand, says Tuula Packalen, professor and forest planning researcher at Luke.